aspose-total/Aspose.Total-Products/total/en/java/parse/_index.md

 {{% blocks/products/pf/feature-page-section  h2="Parse PDF Documents" %}}

 API provides a comprehensive solution for parsing PDF files programmatically.
 With its versatile API, developers can extract text, images, and other elements from PDF documents seamlessly.
-Aspose.PDF child API of Aspose.Total for Java supports various PDF formats, ensuring compatibility with different versions and specifications.
+Aspose.PDF child API of BMP1 supports various PDF formats, ensuring compatibility with different versions and specifications.
 The library facilitates the extraction of textual content, allowing for tasks such as text analysis, data extraction, and content indexing.
 Moreover, it enables the extraction of images, annotations, and metadata, offering a holistic approach to parsing PDF files.
-Aspose.Total for Java empowers developers to integrate sophisticated PDF parsing capabilities into their Java applications, making it a valuable tool for tasks ranging from document processing to data extraction in diverse industries and use cases.
+BMP1 empowers developers to integrate sophisticated PDF parsing capabilities into their Java applications, making it a valuable tool for tasks ranging from document processing to data extraction in diverse industries and use cases.

 {{% blocks/products/pf/feature-page-code h3="Java Code - Parse PDF Document" %}}

-{{< gist "aspose-com-gists" "5c38d534a5a47b6e6c0e62620a50c6b9" "extract-text-from-word-files.py" >}}
+{{< gist "aspose-com-gists" "56e34ac75fba2313ae00be996cc53d39" "parse-pdf-files-by-extracting-text.java" >}}

 {{% /blocks/products/pf/feature-page-code  %}}